votemike/todo/README.md

 Tah-Do is a todo list with a difference.
 Tah-Do helps you prioritise your items with impact vs effort.

 ### How to use
 * Type your item in to the box provided.
 When adding each item, also specify the effort each item will take to complete along with the impact each item will have.
+(Do not store sensitive information)
 * Click "Add".
 * Keep adding all your items.
 When you are ready to prioritise the list, click "Prioritise".
 * Start working through your items, starting at the top of the list.